Accenture/mercury-composable/guides/APPENDIX-III.md

-# Actuators and HTTP client
+# Actuators, HTTP client and More

 ## Actuator endpoints